Computational Biology

 - How can we use sequence data to determine the diversity of microbes in the rivers?

-- How can we measure the difference between two samples?
+- How can we compare bacterial populations of two water samples?

 - How can we determine what drives microbial diversity in river water?

-- How can we isolate bacteria in the laboratory?
+- How can we isolate and identify individual bacteria in the laboratory?

 - From bacteria, how do we isolate DNA?